Filed Date: Dec. 19, 1989

 The complaint alleged that the defendants failed to:

-It's not clear if the parties agreed on a revised exit plan or if the court adopted one on its own, but on December 13, 2017, the Court entered a 2017 Revised Exit Plan and it appears that since then the case has continued by reference to compliance with that.
-That exit plan identified 14 relevant outcome measures.
+On December 13, 2017, after a hearing, the Court entered a 2017 Revised Exit Plan; it is unclear if this was done on the court's own initiative or based on the parties' agreement.
+The 2017 Exit Plan identified 14 relevant outcome measures.
 The plan also required the Court Monitor to conduct what it referred to as "Certification" reviews to ensure that defendants were in compliance with all of the outcome measures, and in sustained compliance with all of the outcome measures for at least two quarters prior to asserting compliance.
-The Court Monitor would then conduct a review of a statistically significant valid sample of cases to determined whether the defendants were in compliance.
+The Court Monitor would then conduct a review of a statistically significant valid sample of cases to determine whether the defendants were in compliance.

 The parties and Court Monitor later created a "Pre-Certification" review process.
 This intended to obviate the need to implement the full certification review for certain outcome measures after sustained compliance had been achieved for all outcome measures.
 Under this process, if DCF achieved sustained compliance for at least two consecutive quarters, the Court Monitor could, in his discretion, conduct a pre-certification review.
 The purpose of this review was to identify and provide a prompt and timely opportunity to remedy any problem areas.